Hot Chip: Tours and appearances

 During live performances, Hot Chip reinvent their studio compositions to form what has been described by Glide magazine as "heavy beat-driven improvisation[s]" that create "an atmosphere of excitement, energy and the unexpected."
 Festival appearances include V Festival, Dour Festival, Glastonbury, Treasure Island Festival, Roskilde festival, Sónar, Benicassim, Electric Picnic, Bestival, Lovebox Festival, Bonnaroo, the Reading and Leeds Festivals, the Big Day Out, Melt!
 Festival, T in the Park, Summer Sundae, Splendour in the Grass, Lollapalooza and Lollapalooza Chile, the Brazilian TIM Festival, Oxegen, Coachella, Way Out West Festival, Austin City Limits, Ultra Music Festival, and the Osheaga Festival.

 The band is also known for its DJ talent; they have released several mix CDs and mixes for national and international radio stations and they all DJ regularly worldwide.

 Al Doyle played guitar with LCD Soundsystem on tour and was present during their concert at Madison Square Garden in 2011.

 In April 2012 "Boy from School" featured in The Simpsons episode "A Totally Fun Thing That Bart Will Never Do Again".

 On 29 May 2017 "Over and Over" was featured in the American Dad episode "Bazooka Steve".

 Hot Chip played at Glastonbury Festival 2023 on Friday, 23 June.

+In April 2026 the band makes a cameo on season 2 episode 5 of Netflix Beef.